singhkpratham/geocompr/03-attribute-operations.md

 ### Summarizing raster objects

 **raster** contains functions for extracting descriptive statistics for entire rasters.
-Printing a raster object to the console by typing its name, returns minimum and maximum values of a raster.
+Printing a raster object to the console by typing its name returns minimum and maximum values of a raster.
 `summary()` provides common descriptive statistics (minimum, maximum, interquartile range and number of `NA`s).
 Further summary operations such as the standard deviation (see below) or custom summary statistics can be calculated with `cellStats()`.